LuisChineaRangel/pandora/README.md

 - Customizable elliptic curve configuration and visualization.
 - Generation of public and private keys.
 - Encryption and decryption of messages.
-- Elliptic curve attack using SETUP, Pollig-Hellman, and Baby-Step Giant-Step algorithms.
+- Elliptic curve attack using SETUP, Pohlig-Hellman, and Baby-Step Giant-Step algorithms.

 ## Installation Requirements